open-telemetry/opentelemetry-ebpf-profiler/README.md

 - Support for native code (C/C++, Rust, Zig, Go, etc. without debug symbols on host)
-- Support for a broad set of HLLs (Hotspot JVM, Python, Ruby, PHP, Node.JS, V8, Perl), .NET is in preparation.
+- Support for a broad set of HLLs (Hotspot JVM, Python, Ruby, PHP, Node.JS, V8, Perl, Erlang), .NET is in preparation.
 - 100% non-intrusive: there's no need to load agents or libraries into the processes that are being profiled.
 - No need for any reconfiguration, instrumentation or restarts of HLL